Citrinate/BoosterManager/README.md

 ## Installation

-- Download the .zip file from [latest release](https://github.com/Citrinate/BoosterManager/releases/latest)
+- Download the .zip file from the [latest release](https://github.com/Citrinate/BoosterManager/releases/latest)
 - Unpack the downloaded .zip file to the `plugins` folder inside your ASF folder.
 - (Re)start ASF, you should get a message indicating that the plugin loaded successfully.